 Adding a Wrapper to the Pillow Boxes

+If your paper tube looks good, you can decorate it direct, like our mummy treat holders.
 Your pets won’t care, but often these tubes have residue or marks on them from whatever was once attached.
-If you want to pretty things up, you can add a wrapper.
+If you want to pretty things up for using with gifts, you can add a wrapper.
 Since these are for our dogs, we don’t want to use any ribbons, string, plastic tapes, or other riskier items for traditional wrapping.
-You could wrap in tissue paper to make a crack-less cracker or stick a little wrapper around the tube with a touch of non-toxic glue, like we did for these cuties.
-They are very very quick to make.
+You could wrap in tissue paper to make a crack-less party cracker or stick a little wrapper around the tube with a touch of non-toxic glue.
+We used homemade stamped wrapping paper for these boxes.
+They were very quick to make.
 Which is great because, they aren’t meant to last long!
-Use with care and recycle the shredded remains.

 Creating our Wrapped Pillow Boxes for Pets